ucam-department-of-psychiatry/camcops/docs/source/user/client_uninstall_upgrade.rst

 The client will tell you the location itself; see :menuselection:`Help --> View device ID and database details`.

+On some operating systems, you can specify a non-standard location for the client databases.
+See :ref:`Specifying a non-standard database location <client_nonstandard_db_location>`.

 Uninstalling the client
 -----------------------